PoSIG Admission Requirements

 I have not yet obtained my Bachelor degree, can I apply for PoSIG?

-Yes, if you are in your final year of studies.
-In your application, please provide your current transcript of records and specify in your motivation statement and CV when you are expected to graduate.
-Admittance to the programme is conditional upon the completion of your studies prior to the beginning of the new academic year (31 August 2017).
-If selected, please note that you will have to provide us with the originals of your university degree and transcript of records by end of August.
+Please note that admission to the program is conditional upon the completion of your studies prior to the beginning of the new academic year (31 August).
+If selected, you will have to provide us with the originals of your university degree and transcript of records by the end of August.

 I have a master’s degree and more than 240 ECTS, am I overqualified for PoSIG?